ben9543/CECS-343-Capstone-Project/README.md

 ## Activities

-- Activity 1:

-    - Overall code implementaion of the program
+- Activity 1: Overall code implementaion of the program in C++

-- Activity 2:
+- Activity 2: Usecase Diagram

-- Activity 3:
+- Activity 3: Conceptual Class Diagrams

+    1. CRC cards

+    2. An overall class diagram showing the relationships and multiplicity + A narrative that describes the overall class diagram.

+    3. All designed classes with attributes and methods + A narrative that describes the attributes and methods

-- Activity 4:
+- Activity 4: Acitivity Diagram

+    1. One activity diagram represents an an overall use case diagram

+    2. One activity diagram represents one of your use cases.

-- Activity 5:
+- Activity 5: Sequence Diagram (for each usecase)

-- Activity 6:
+- Activity 6: Component Diagram

+    1. Create an overall UML Component diagram for the project
+    2. Create a detailed UML component diagram of your choice.

-- Activity 7:
+- Activity 7: Actual code implementation of the project (Java)

-- Activity 8:
+- Activity 8: Collaboration Diagram

+    - Convert the "Add Tenant" sequence diagram to a collaboration diagram

 - Activity 9:

+    - Create a state diagram for a Tenant object.

-- Activity 10:
+- Activity 10: Unit Testing Result

-- Activity 11:
+- Activity 11: Final Report